Chapter 01 – Hardware

 - How much disk space will you need?

 The Short Answer

-I really like the DS916+ (4 bay) and DS216+II (2 bay) models, or whatever the current model in the DS4xx+ and DS2xx+ series are.
-The DS415+ really towers above other models in bang for the buck and the DS916+ is it’s successor.
+I really like the DS916+ (4 bay) and DS216+II (2 bay) models, or whatever the current model in the DS9xx+ and DS2xx+ series are.
+The DS415+ really towered above other models in bang for the buck and the DS916+ is it’s successor.
 It’s a DS9xx because it does support a expansion unit but it holds four drives out of the box.
 It’s become my most recommended NAS.

-For maximum expandability and flexibility, without getting into rack mounted or enterprise models, either the DS1513+ or DS1815+(or latest DS15xx+ or DS18xx+ series models) are excellent choices for people and businesses with a lot of data management needs.
+For maximum expandability and flexibility, without getting into rack mounted or enterprise models, either the DS1517+ or DS1817+(or latest DS15xx+ or DS18xx+ series models) are excellent choices for people and businesses with a lot of data management needs.
 They have 5 (DS15xx+) or 8 (DS18xx+) drive bays and can add another 10 drives with the addition of two expansion units.
 This flexibility does come at a price (in dollars).
-I have used a DS1511+ for a couple years and it has served me well.
+I have used a DS1511+ for several years and it has served me well.
 It is still running daily as a backup destination.
 A DS1815+ has been my primary NAS for about two years and has also performed well, although it did require replacement under warranty.

 1. What’s Your Budget?

 This is fairly straight-forward although you may want to reword this as “how much am I willing to spend?”
 Don’t then immediately go to the largest model you can afford, but if you have some extra money after reviewing the next two points you may want to consider stepping up to one with a better warranty and to allow for future expansion.
 Or you may simply decide to be a savvy shopper and save money.